 Along with the rich documentation, TensorFlow Hub also allows some shortcuts to great results.
 The library offers a wide selection of reusable ML modules and Transfer Learning (TL).
 The TL process makes the training phase faster and works on a smaller dataset.

 But the ML Engine is much more than just TensorFlow.
 The HyperTune tool simplifies, automates, and speeds up training and lets you manage your models in groups.
-The platform offers great scalability up to monumental amounts of data, thanks to Google infrastructure’s automatized load-balancing.
+The platform offers great scalability up to monumental amounts of data, thanks to Google infrastructure’s automated load-balancing.

 And finally, one of the ML Engine’s unique selling points is its integration with Google Cloud Dataflow.
 The interconnection of these two services enables you to include Google Cloud Storage, BigQuery, or other cloud-based storage in your infrastructure.
 For example, data is readable from these sources and the result is writable with the same simplicity.
 Neither batches nor streams are an obstacle.